Yin-Min-Aung/OnlineJewelleryShopApp/README.md

-# Online Jewelry Shop App
+# Online Jewellery Shop App

 ## Project Description
-A proof-of-concept application for an online jewelry shop, integrating an Access database with an Excel-based front end and VBA Middleware.
+A proof-of-concept application for an online jewellery shop, integrating an Access database with an Excel-based front end and VBA Middleware.
 Features include order management, customer management, and reports such as top products and sales analysis.

 ## Project Files
-1. **OnlineJewelryShop.xlsx**:
+1. **OnlineJewelleryShop.xlsx**:
    - The Excel workbook with VBA macros for order management, reports, and database interactions.
-2. **OnlineJewelryStoreDatabase.accdb**:
+2. **OnlineJewelleryStoreDatabase.accdb**:
    - The Access database containing tables for customers, products, and orders.

 ## Features